datalayer-examples/jupyterlab-extensions-example/docs/app-lumino.md

 # Lumino Application

-To get a sense on how you can use the Luminon injection system, have a look at the `lumino-inject.spect.ts` test.
+To get a sense on how you can use the Luminon injection system, have a look at the `lumino-inject.spect.ts` in the `test`folder.
 You can try it with the following command.

 ```bash
 yarn test:lumino-inject # TODO Fix the lumino-inject test.